-Foreign purchasers that acquire residential property in South Australia will be required to pay a surcharge of 4% of the dutiable value of the property.
+Foreign purchasers that acquire residential property in South Australia will be required to pay a surcharge of 7% of the value of the person's interest in the property.
 This surcharge amount is in addition to the duty that is otherwise payable.

 The surcharge will apply where a property, part of a property or a part interest in a property is acquired.
 It will also apply to acquisitions that are captured by the land holder duty provisions.